Kerb, Gully & V Grates

 Description

-SVC’s range of Kerb, Gully, and Dished Channel V-Grates are heavy-duty steel grating solutions specifically designed for installation within roadside kerb and channel drainage systems.
-They solve the critical problem of efficiently removing large volumes of water from road surfaces, preventing flooding and improving traffic safety.
+SVC’s range of Kerb, Gully, and Dished Channel V-Grates are heavy-duty steel grating solutions specifically designed for installation within roadside kerb drainage systems.
+They efficiently capture and remove large volumes of water from road surfaces, preventing flooding and improving traffic safety.

 Designed to be compatible with standard barrier-type and semi-mountable concrete kerbing profiles, these grates provide a seamless, effective inlet for stormwater, with forgebar and weaved grating patterns both available.
 Manufactured from durable, heavy-duty galvanised steel, they are compliant with AS 3996:2019 in Load Class D, certifying their compliant use in council roads and major carriageways.